OpenBankingUK/knowledge-base-pub/standards/Functional FAQ/CompanyName.md

 ### **Introduction**
+In order to deliver the agreed Open Banking consumer principles of transparency and control, it is very important that consumers recognise the name of the party that they are granting consent to or which is listed on their access dashboard.
+It is also important that they also see the name of any agent who is involved.
+The key to this is the effective use of the Open Banking Directory software statement.

 All TPPs have a legal name, which will appear in both their eIDAS certificate and their relevant National Competent Authority (NCA) register.
-It is also possible that they may have a customer-facing brand or trading name, TPPs are expected to ensure that the customer is kept aware of their name during the provision of open banking services.
+It is also possible that they may have a customer-facing brand or trading name.
+TPPs & ASPSPs are expected to ensure that the customer is kept aware of the TPP name during the provision of open banking services.
 During the provision of an AISP, PISP or CBPII service, the customer will see this name in the TPP’s domain (when granting consent), as well as, the in the ASPSP domain during authentication.
 When TPPs are using the services of an agent,  TPP must ensure this relationship is clearly represented to the customer.
 It is also recommended that  ASPSPs display the name of an agent to the PSU  within their authentication journey.
 The names of TPPs and their associated agents (where relevant) will also need to be made available in the ASPSP’s access dashboard and a TPPs consent dashboard respectively.

 The Open Banking Directory allows TPPs to create software statements which have three available fields: